-Registax is one of the most powerful softwares out there that can be used to stack images of the sun, moon and the planets.
+Registax is one of the most powerful software out there that can be used to stack images of the sun, moon, and planets.
 Its wavelet adjustment feature helps to bring out surface details from stacked images.
-This is an app that works best for anyone photographing the planets, moon and the sun.
+This is an app that works best for anyone photographing the planets, moon, and the sun.

 1. Adobe Lightroom

-Adobe Lightroom is mostly used when you are post processing single exposure shots.
-It allows you to make basic adjustments, helps with colour grading and then make local adjustments to bring out details from specific areas in a raw file.
-Moreover the graduated filter tool can help with boosting details in the sky regions.
-There are many other apps like Lightroom that have similar features that can be used for post processing night sky images.
+Adobe Lightroom is mostly used when you are post-processing single-exposure shots.
+It allows you to make basic adjustments, helps with color grading, and then makes local adjustments to bring out details from specific areas in a raw file.
+Moreover, the graduated filter tool can help with boosting details in the sky regions.
+There are many other apps like Lightroom that have similar features that can be used for post-processing night sky images.

 2. Adobe Photoshop

-In order to reduce noise in astro photos, you can reduce noise when post processing your images in Lightroom, Photoshop or other similar applications.
+In order to reduce noise in astrophotos, you can reduce noise when post processing your images in Lightroom, Photoshop, or other similar applications.
 Sometimes, you may want to use a specific noise reduction software to get the best results.
-So for single images like a single shot of the Milky Way, you can make use of noise reduction softwares like Topaz DeNoise AI that is powered by AI technology and delivers stunning noise reduction features.
+So for single images like a single shot of the Milky Way, you can make use of noise reduction software like Topaz DeNoise AI which is powered by AI technology and delivers stunning noise reduction features.

 If you are looking to reduce noise when stacking deep sky images, they can be done when post-processing in applications like Adobe Photoshop and similar.
-Some pre-processing softwares also have noise reductions features built into them and it is taken care of while pre-processing.
-There are specific plugins for Photoshop like AstroFlat Pro by Pro Digital Software that have many features that help with creating neat deep sky astro images.
+Some pre-processing software also has noise reduction features built into them and it is taken care of while pre-processing.
+There are specific plugins for Photoshop like AstroFlat Pro by Pro Digital Software that have many features that help with creating neat deep sky Astro images.

 StarStaX is a simple and fast image stacking and blending software that helps with creating star trails and also allows using different blending modes.
 This is one of the best programs for anyone who loves to shoot star trails.